-The Stock Option Plan has been used to provide common share purchase options, which are granted in consideration of the level of responsibility of the executive as well as their impact or contribution to the longer-term operating performance of the Company.
-In determining the number of options to be granted to the executive officers, the Board takes into account the number of options, if any, previously granted to each executive officer, and the exercise price of any outstanding options to ensure that such grants are in accordance with the policies of the TSX Venture Exchange (the "TSXV"), and closely align the interests of the executive officers with the interests of shareholders.
+The Omnibus Plan (and the Prior Option Plan, in the case of Options granted prior to the implementation of the Omnibus Plan) have been used to provide Options, RSUs and DSUs which are granted in consideration of the level of responsibility of the executive as well as their impact or contribution to the longer-term operating performance of the Company.
+In determining the number of Awards to be granted to the executive officers, the Board takes into account the number of Awards, if any, previously granted to each executive officer, and the exercise price of any outstanding Awards to ensure that such grants are in accordance with the policies of the TSX Venture Exchange (the "TSXV"), and closely align the interests of the executive officers with the interests of shareholders.

-The Board, together with the assistance of the Compensation Committee, has the responsibility to administer the compensation program related to the executive management of the Company, including option-based awards.
+The Board, together with the assistance of the Compensation Committee, has the responsibility to administer the compensation program related to the executive management of the Company, including equity-based awards.